 I’m not certain what my point is.
 I suppose it’s just good to be reminded that the next time you want to invest time, money and effort into a “new idea” you might consider a little historical research.
 Odds are, you’re not the first person to recognize the problem, or propose a solution.
 A little time in the archives also instills respect for those that were there first.
 Let’s not waste time repeating their efforts, but stand on their shoulders and advance what they’ve already pioneered.

-And if anyone has a Vermorel (nee Riley) Nozzle, I’d love to add it to my collection.
+And if anyone has one of Riley’s Vermorel nozzles, I’d love to add it to my collection.
 Drop me a line.